Players’ mental health becoming major issue in cricket

 England opener Jonathan Trott left an Ashes series in Australia after one test in 2013, saying later he’d struggled in the previous series and didn’t know how to cope.

-So-called mental toughness has long been a part of cricket in Australia, where sledging — often nasty banter between players — was a fundamental part of the game.
+So-called mental toughness has long been a part of cricket, where sledging — often nasty banter between players — was a fundamental part of the game.
 That has been changing over the last decade.
 Cricket Australia has had a full-time sports psychologist working with national teams and player development squads.

-Robert Craddock, a long-time cricket analysist in Australia, said cricket was facing a mental health crisis.
+Robert Craddock, a long-time cricket analysist and television host in Australia, said cricket was facing a mental health crisis.
 He said while it may not be a contact sport “its mental challenges, with so much waiting time, are much tougher than they look.”

 “Even though cricket is only starting to go public with its mental issues, it has always been a supremely demanding mental game,” Craddock wrote in a column for News Corp.
 “The victory of the current crisis is that at least players are talking.